A woman holds up the number two on her hands and uses flashcards to teach a student.

 Departments & Facilities

-Explore the departments, facilities and centers that contribute to your education in teacher residency & education.
+Explore the departments, facilities and centers that contribute to your education in counseling and psychology in education.

 A teacher in the CPE program working with students.